CometVisu/CometVisu/doc/manual/en/install/generic.rst

-backend              Name like ``knxd``, ``openhab`` or ``mqtt`` backend-knxd-url     URL of the knxd login resource backend-mqtt-url     URL of the MQTT login resource backend-iobroker-url URL of the ioBroker login resource backend-openhab-url  Only openHAB: path to the REST-API backend-url          Deprecated: URL of the MQTT WebSocket username             Deprecated: User name, when needed for openHAB
+backend              Name like ``knxd``, ``openhab`` or ``mqtt`` backend-knxd-url     URL of the knxd login resource backend-mqtt-url     URL of the MQTT login resource backend-iobroker-url URL of the ioBroker websocket API backend-openhab-url  Only openHAB: path to the REST-API backend-url          Deprecated: URL of the MQTT WebSocket username             Deprecated: User name, when needed for openHAB